Skip to contents

 We can see that representation of the vegetation communities by existing protected areas is remarkably poor.
 For example, many of the vegetation communities have nearly zero coverage by existing protected areas.
 In other words, are almost entirely absent from existing protected areas.
 We can also see that all vegetation communities have at least 17% coverage by the prioritization – meaning that it meets the representation targets for all of the features.

-# calculate irreplaceability
+# calculate relative importance

-# plot map of overall importance scores
+# plot map of importance scores

-plot(st_as_sf(irrep_s1[, "plot_total"]), main = "Overall importance")
+plot(st_as_sf(imp_s1[, "rs"]), main = "Overall importance")

 Conservation planning exercises often involve generating multiple different prioritizations.
 This can help decision makers consider different options, and provide starting points for building consensus among stakeholders.
 To generate a range of different prioritizations given the same problem formulation, we can use portfolio functions.
-Here we will use the gap portfolio to generate 1000 solutions that are within 30% of optimality.
+Here we will use the gap portfolio to generate 1000 solutions that are within 20% of optimality.
 Please note that you will need to have the Gurobi solver installed to use this specific portfolio.
-If you don’t have access to Gurobi, you could try using the shuffle portfolio instead (using the add_shuffle_portfolio()
+If you don’t have access to Gurobi, you could try using the shuffle portfolio instead (using the add_shuffle_portfolio() function).

 # create new problem with a portfolio added to it